-The round-up: the best spots for a sizzling Chinese feast on the Gold Coast
+The round-up: the best Chinese restaurants on the Gold Coast

-Mr Hizola’s, Burleigh Heads: Newcomer Mr Hizola’s focuses on share-style dining driven by a flavour-packed Cantonese-style menu.
+Mr Hizola’s, Burleigh Heads: The much-loved locale Mr Hizola’s focuses on share-style dining driven by a flavour-packed Cantonese-inspired menu.
 The dishes are split into categories – from the sea, from the land, from the coop, from the field, from the garden, and noodles and rice.
 There’s also a hefty dim sum selection, where you’ll find everything from pork potstickers to kale and mushroom wontons.
 Can’t decide?
 Go for the Emperor’s Feast.

 Dragon Cove, Sanctuary Cove: Overlooking the Sanctuary Cove marina, Dragon Cove is your northern go-to for modern Chinese with a view.
 The extensive menu suits a range of tastes, with peking duck, live seafood and all of your traditional favourites done with a hint of modern flair.

 Ally Chow, Nobby Beach: This modern-Asian eatery in Nobby Beach may not be strictly Chinese, but its sprinkling of Southeast-Asian influences allow for a fresh take on traditional favourites.
 The neon-lit eatery serves up delicious bites such as sticky pork belly with banana-blossom salad, gloriously glutinous duck bao and brisket spring rolls.
 For the more indecisive diners among us, the banquet includes an array of delectable fare.

 Jasmine Room, Southport: Here you’ll find a modern spin on traditional Chinese cuisine, along with stellar views over Southport’s Broadwater Parklands.
 You can munch on authentic favourites, devour its popular dumplings, or opt for the peking duck, carved right there at your table.